Philosophy Department Graduate Student Handbook

 Expectations Regarding Reading List and Exam

 Graduate students studying at Fordham have every reasonable expectation that faculty, particularly those involved in graduate teaching, will be involved in the various aspects of their progress through the program, including reading list exam committees, proposal committees, and dissertation committees.
 Having found a faculty member who agrees to serve as mentor for the reading list and its exam, students should, in consultation with the mentor, find two further faculty members who agree to serve on that committee.
 Mentors should supervise the student's progress throughout the development of the reading list; other committee members should be willing to consult and offer feedback as needed in developing the list.
-All three members must approve the reading list, as well as the department chair or Director of Graduate Studies.
+All three members must approve the reading list as well as the Department Chair or Director of Graduate Studies.

-During the process of developing the list, the mentor and other two committee members should provide timely feedback when requested.
+During the process of developing the list, the mentor and the other two committee members should provide timely feedback when requested.
 Under normal circumstances, a reasonable response time for responding to a proposed reading list will be no longer than 1-2 weeks.
 Students should schedule a reading list exam in consultation with the mentor and committee members, who should make an effort to be flexible in their scheduling.

 Grading Scale for the Oral Examination